 Perfa 310 Lighting Design I: Lighting design methodology and technology/electrics (2 units)*

 Lighting Design I is an in-depth look at the lighting design process for dance.
 Students explore the collaborative process of lighting design for dance, developing a vocabulary with which to communicate with choreographers, designers, stage managers, technicians and production crews.
-Students will develope an understanding of how to utilize the technology, tools, and skills inherent to the lighting design process.
-Students learn how to communicate with collaborators and use technology and equipment effectively to bring forth a design that emphasizes the ideas and impulses of the choreography, and illuminates the movement, therby enhancing the full realization of the piece.
+Students will develop an understanding of how to utilize the technology, tools, and skills inherent to the lighting design process.
+Students learn how to communicate with collaborators and use technology and equipment effectively to bring forth a design that emphasizes the ideas and impulses of the choreography, and illuminates the movement, thereby enhancing the full realization of the piece.

 Perfa 311 Lighting II: Advanced Concepts in Lighting Design for Dance (2 units)*

 Lighting II is an advanced look at the methods of choreographic expression through light.
 This class will explore the history of lighting design for dance, examining the development of design styles for varying genres through their historic and social contexts.
 We will explore attempts to capture, describe, define or interpret light in many diverse fields such as religion, philosophy, poetry, literature, science, performance, architecture, art, installation, film and photography.
 This course will investigate the visual disciplines and their expressions/investigations into light.
 After establishing common visual references designers will develop their own concepts and styles.
 Designers will hone their ability to articulate lighting ideas through visual, verbal, and written media.

 Perfa 312 Lighting III: Advanced Design and Practice (2 units)*